SuSayW/webdev-journey/README.md

 Day 2:

--Learned about different font styles, padding + margins.
+- Learned about different font styles, padding + margins.
 - Learned about the strong, u, and span element.
--Text alignment, colors, etc.
+- Text alignment, colors, etc.
 - Made silly mistakes like spelling errors
 - learned how to add fonts from google.